|What's the F.A.Q.|

 How are the character's stats determined?

-change while others depend on a variety of factors.
+never change while others depend on a variety of factors.
 Strength levels are set.
-Any character who can lift 5 tons
+Any character who can

-will automatically get a 38.
-A character who can teleport automatically gets a 55 in travel speed, however, if
+lift 5 tons will automatically get a 38.
+A character who can teleport automatically gets a 55 in travel speed,

-his teleport range is limited and he can use another means of travel or can also travel between planets or
+however, if his teleport range is limited and he can use another means of travel or can also travel between

 What do the stats really represent?